cohenadair/angular.number-input/README.md

-# angular.number-input
+# angular.number-input:gh-pages
-A number-only input element directive for AngularJS.
+Demo page for Number Input for AngularJS.